 - Designate affected employees as ‘furloughed workers’ and notify your employees of this change

-- The employer will pay the employee through payroll, using the Real Time Information (RTI) system as usual
+- The employer will pay the employee through payroll, using the RTI system as usual

-- Submit information to HMRC about the employees that have been furloughed and their earnings through a new online portal that is currently being developed by HMRC
+- Submit information to HMRC about the employees that have been furloughed and their earnings through a new online portal that went live on 20 April 2020

 Further information on how the scheme operates, calculating the grant amount and what you need to do to make a claim can be found here

 On 26 March 2020, the Chancellor announced the new Self-Employment Income Support Scheme (SEISS).
-The scheme will support self-employed individuals, including members of partnerships, who have lost income due to COVID-19.
+The scheme supports self-employed individuals, including members of partnerships, who have lost income due to COVID-19.

-Eligible recipients will be able to claim a taxable grant worth 80% of their trading profits, up to a maximum of £2,500 per month, available for 3 months in one lump-sum payment.
-This may be extended if needed.
+Eligible recipients are able to claim a taxable grant worth 80% of their trading profits, up to a maximum of £2,500 per month, available for 3 months in one lump-sum payment.

 Further information on the scheme eligibility and application process can be found here